Transwestern: History

 In 1978, the company was founded as a real estate development company by Robert Duncan.

 During the recession of the late 1980s and early 1990s, the company converted into a services business.

 Beginning in 1994, the company expanded into the West, Southwest and Midwest regions of the United States.

 In 1995, the company acquired Delta Associates, a provider of market research.

 In 1998, the company acquired Carey Winston, the largest commercial real estate broker in the Washington, D.C. metropolitan area.
 That year, Transwestern Commercial co-founder and chairman Randall K. Rowe was elected chairman of the National Realty Committee.

+In the early 2000s, Transwestern Real Estate Services expanded into 30 markets.

 In January 2001, the company brokered a $113 million, 15-year lease for Oblon in Arlington, Virginia.

 In January 2011, Transwestern acquired Fort Worth-based NAI Huff Partners.

+In 2013, Transwestern Development Company was established to develop speculative and build-to-suit projects.

 In September 2013, Transwestern acquired the Boston firm of Richards Barry Joyce & Partners LLC.

 In January 2014, the company acquired Epic Realty Partners LLC, based in Chicago, Illinois, to grow its industrial business.

 In March 2014, the company formed a joint venture with the principals of Chicago-based Ridge Property Trust called Ridge Development to expand its industrial development platform.

 In February 2015, Transwestern Strategic Partners, the discretionary investment management arm of the company, acquired a property in Scottsdale, Arizona for $58.5 million.

 In March 2017, the company acquired Chicago-based tenant advisory firm Tru Office Advisors.

+In May 2022, Transwestern expanded its North American presence through alliance with Canada-based ENCOR Advisors.

+In 2022, Transwestern Hospitality Group was created to focus on hospitality, investment, development and operations.

+In January 2023, Transwestern acquired MB Real Estate in Chicago and boutique firms in Washington D.C.